TOYOTA ELECTRIC VEHICLES

 It is no secret that the Company prefers the backing of fuel cell vehicles rather than committing to battery electric vehicles and therefore targets to sell at least 30,000 fuel-cell vehicles a year worldwide by around 2020.
 The Compay’s Mirai is the first fuel cell vehicle commercially produced.

-The Japanese automaker announced that it would roll out a plug-in hybrid version of the Levin in China by 2018.
-Production of trend-setting Prius stopped in 2015 with an upgraded version released in 2017.
+The Japanese automaker announced that it would roll out a plug-in hybrid version of the Levin exclusively for the Chinese market by 2018 and a pure electric version of the Toyota C-HR in 2019.
+Production of trendsetting Prius stopped in 2015 with an upgraded version released in 2017.

 TOYOTA EV SALES